alphazento/zento/README.md

 ## Introduction
-This is a package to provide a solution of modularity your Laravel project with Laravel.
+This is a package to provide a solution of modularity your Laravel project with Laravel framework.

-It can enable/disable your package dynamicly by changing your database setting.
+It help you to extend your package into your Laravel project by just configurate some key concepts such as **Provider, Middleware, Middleware Group, Command Line, Route, Theme package, Listener**.
+And it also create a new folder as **mypackages**, you can create your private package in this folder by using **artisan make:package**.

+### I. Package Development
+#### Package Discover Add Automount
-It extends Laravel Package Discovery feature by adding "zento" section to "extra"->"laravel" section of your package's composer.json file.
+It extends Laravel [Package Discovery](https://laravel.com/docs/5.6/packages#package-discovery) feature by adding "zento" section to "extra"->"laravel" section of your package's composer.json file.
+A classic Zento package you would like to config:

 ```json
     "extra": {